lemosjuliana/430_react_todo_list/README.md

 ## The To-do List Project

-The project consists of a to-do list based on a video tutorial by the Web Dev Simpliflied channel, and customized by me to fit the class's needs.
+The project consists of a to-do list based on a video tutorial by the Web Dev Simplified channel, and customized by me to fit the class's needs.

-Follow the link to get access to the [full tutorial](https://youtu.be/Rh3tobg7hEo?si=2co3Has8qJKT_QA1)
+Follow the link to get access to the [full tutorial.](https://youtu.be/Rh3tobg7hEo?si=2co3Has8qJKT_QA1)

 ## Let's Connect!